michaelstrefeler/Python-cowsay-translation/README.md

 To learn more about cowsay click [Here](https://en.wikipedia.org/wiki/Cowsay) (wikipedia)

-Here's an example of what a typical cowsay output looks like
+Here's an example of what a typical cowsay output looks like:

 ![Python cowsay](https://i.imgur.com/TNFl65L.png)